-Note: The iSCSI RAID controller in the DS300 model 1701-1RL does not contain a cache battery.
+Note: The iSCSI RAID controller in a DS300 single controller, single power supply model, does not contain a cache battery.

 Each RAID controller contains a rechargeable battery that maintains the data in the cache memory for three days without power to the unit.